 With the Métis defeat at the Battle of Batoche (in present-day Saskatchewan), the North-West Resistance had essentially ended.
 For many, including Louis Riel and Chief Big Bear, the consequences were swift and direct.

 Métis and First Nations communities would suffer severe and lasting consequences from the events of 1885.
-In addition, relations between the French and the English and the Aboriginal and non-Aboriginal people of Canada would be set back for years to come.
+In addition, relations between the French and the English and the Indigenous and non-Indigenous people of Canada would be set back for years to come.